 RARP was performed using the da Vinci® Si surgical system.
-Three robotic arms were used.
-For right- and left-sided RAPN procedures, five and four ports were used, respectively (Ethicon, Cincinnati, OH, U.S.).
-A 5 mm port was added on the right side for liver retraction.
+Three robotic arms were utilized.
+For right and left sided RAPN procedures, five and four ports were used, respectively (Ethicon, Cincinnati, OH, USA).
+A five mm port was added on the right side for liver retraction.
 For the camera and the assistant ports, a 12 mm port was used.
 The procedure was standardized in all cases.

-Patients were positioned in a 45-degree lateral position.
-The robot was docked towards the back of the patient, perpendicular to the operating table.
-All cases were done transperitoneally, with pneumoperitoneum pressure set at 12-14 mm Hg.
-A zero-degree lens was used for most procedures except for posteriorly located tumors, where a 30-degree (down) lens was used.
+Patients were positioned in 45 degrees lateral position.
+The robot was docked towards the back of the patient perpendicular to the operating table.
+All cases were done trans-peritoneally with pneumoperitoneum pressure set at 12 - 14 mm Hg.
+A zero-degree lens was used for most procedures except for posteriorly located tumors where a 30-degree (down) lens was used.
 Hilar dissection was performed in all cases.
-A first assistant sparing technique (FAST) was used whereby all sutures and bulldogs were placed inside the peritoneal cavity prior to clamping.
+A first assistant sparing technique (FAST) was utilized whereby all sutures and bulldogs were placed inside the peritoneal cavity prior to clamping.

-After exposure of the tumor, the renal arteries (main and accessory if present) were clamped using Scanlon robotic bulldog clamp® (Scanlon International, St. Paul, MN, U.S.) to start WIT.
+After exposure of the tumor, the renal arteries (main and accessory if present) were clamped using Scanlon robotic bulldog clamp® (Scanlon International, St.Paul, MN, USA) to start warm ischemia time (WIT).
 All cases in this study were subjected to global warm ischemia partial nephrectomy.
 Tumor excision was performed sharply using the robotic scissors.
-The tumor bed was oversewn using barbed polyglycolic acid/polycaprolactone (PGA/PLC) Stratafix suture size 2-0 on an SH (26 mm, 1/2c) needle (Ethicon, Cincinnati, OH, U.S.) with a Weck Hem-O-Lock clip (Teleflex, Research Triangle Park,

-NC, U.S.) at the tail.
+The tumor bed was oversewn using barbed polyglycolic acid/polycaprolactone (PGA/PLC) Stratafix suture size 2-0 on an SH (26 mm, 1/2c) needle (Ethicon, Cincinnati, OH, USA) with a Weck Hem-O-Lock clip (Teleflex, Research Triangle Park, NC, USA) at the tail.
 Early unclamping was performed in all cases.
-Sliding clip renorrhaphy was performed using polyglactin suture size 0 on a CT (40 mm, 1/2c) needle (Ethicon, Cincinnati, OH, U.S.).
+Sliding clip renorrhaphy was performed using polyglactin suture size 0 on a CT (40 mm, 1/2c) needle (Ethicon, Cincinnati, OH, USA).
 No drains or stents were inserted unless urine leak was suspected.

-For few initial RAPNs, mannitol and furosemide were administered.
+For few initial RAPNs, Mannitol and Furosemide were administered.
 However, this practice was discontinued.
 In most procedures, a synthetic biodegradable cyanoacrylate basis glue was sprayed over the tumor bed after completion of renorrhaphy using a laparoscopic spray device (GEM SRL, Viareggio, LU, Italy).
 The specimen was extracted from the 12 mm camera port site after placing it in a surgical bag.
 The camera and assistant ports were always closed with polyglactin suture size 1 using a laparoscopic suture passer.